Transfer at Manchester Airport

 Please see the airport's website for the current breakdown.

-At all terminals, you will only be subject to security check at departure.
+At all terminals, you will only be subject to a security check on departure.
 You will never go through passport control on departure from the UK.

 Manchester Airport is known for its long waiting times at security checkpoints.
-The worst times are during the morning departure rush (between 5:30am and 7am), when queues can be up to 45 minutes long.
+The worst situation is during the morning departure rush hour (between 5:30 and 7:00), when queues can be up to 45 minutes long.

 There are multiple security checkpoints at Terminal 1 and 2, which always lead to a common transit area.